Calculating Pot Odds in Poker – What Is the Best Way?

 Pot odds are one of the most important mathematical concepts in poker strategy, and fortunately, one that’s fairly easy to master.

-Using the simple formula you learned today, you can calculate your pot odds and the equity needed to make a call in every situation there is.
+Using the simple formula you learned today, you can calculate your pot odds and the equity needed to make a call in every situation.

 However, keep in mind that simply knowing the pot odds won’t always be enough, as you will also need to learn how to estimate your equity against your opponent’s range, but that’s a lesson for another day.

-For the time being, move forward calculating some simple pot odds and try going over some of your old hands and finding some spots where you should have made the call or folded according to pot odds but decided to go the other way.
+For the time being, move forward calculating some simple pot odds and try going over some of your old hands.
+Find some spots where you should have made the call or folded according to pot odds but decided to go the other way.

 Poker Odds FAQ